Enterprise A/B Testing Software: Your Ultimate Digital Customer Experience Tool

 Conversion rate optimization is one of the most powerful strategies for transforming your website’s performance.
-A/B testing is a key component of that strategy, offering the potential of powerful insights into which design ideas will bring in the most money.
+A/B testing is a key component of a website personalization strategy, offering the potential of powerful insights into which design ideas will bring in the most money.
 That makes it tempting to throw yourself in and start running tests without putting enough thought into what to test or how to measure the success.

 But a lack of planning means many enterprise businesses end up throwing money away on A/B testing, thinking it will instantly deliver the silver bullet that will send their online sales through the roof.
 Optimization is not just about making websites perform better; it’s about making businesses perform better.
 That might mean faster customer acquisition, increased order value, identifying inefficiencies, or a combination of all these and more.
 But achieving these results requires a thoroughly planned and carefully measured approach.
 Ultimately, your testing program should help your business grow, so let’s take a deep dive into some of the ways you can make sure it does.